archivesspace/archivesspace/README_RELEASE.md

 ## Commit and Tag the release

-The scripts/build_release script updates the (SCHEMA_INFO
+The scripts/build_release script updates the [SCHEMA_INFO
-number)[https://github.com/archivesspace/archivesspace/blob/master/common/asconstants.rb#L45] that locks the application from starting if the migrations have not completed.
-So, after you've run the build_release.sh script, you'll need to commit the asconstans.rb file, then tag the release in git.
+number](https://github.com/archivesspace/archivesspace/blob/master/common/asconstants.rb#L45) that blocks the application from starting if the migrations have not completed.
+So, after you've run the build_release.sh script, you'll need to commit the asconstants.rb file, then tag the release in git.

 ```
 $ git add common/asconstants.rb